zaphosting/docs/docs/vserver-linux-ssh-server.md

 If "nano" is not already installed, it must be installed first.
 To do so, use the following command: `yum install nano`
 :::

-Now let's open the configuration file
+Proceed to open the configuration file by running:
 ```
 nano /etc/ssh/sshd_config
 ```

-We are looking for the following line
+Using arrows keys to navigate, search for the following line:
 ```
 #PermitRootLogin prohibit-password
 ```

-Now change it to
+Change this to the following, which enables remote root login:
 ```
 PermitRootLogin yes
 ```

-Finally restart the ssh server with the following command
+Finally, restart the SSH Server in order to apply the new configuration by using the following command:
 ```
 systemctl restart sshd
 ```